sebcej/quizzer/README.md

 All steps are timed.
 When timeout occurs the question will be discarded or the user banned.

+When a user responds to 5 questions correctly (5 stars) will win the game.

 ## Server Management

 ``` bash